 Socials/dances will be sponsored by grade teams and student organizations from September through March for fundraising purposes.
 A limited number of tickets (approximately 1/3 per grade) will be sold during lunch the week of the social.
 Students who were unable to purchase a ticket may be placed on a waiting list and be given the opportunity to purchase at the next social event prior to the general sale.
 Only VCMS students may attend our socials.

 Students must be in school the day of the social in order to participate.
 All socials end at 9:00 PM and students must have a ride waiting for them promptly at 9:00 PM.
-Any student receiving a suspension the week of a dance/social will not be permitted to attend that dance/social.
-(No refunds will be given.)
+VCMS will follow the same FIELD TRIP criteria when deciding which students will not be permitted to attend any SCHOOL SOCIAL/DANCE.
 NOTE: All school rules apply for all school sponsored functions.

 SEXUAL HARASSMENT POLICY